 - Session-host load-balancing: When you're setting up session hosts, breadth-first mode, which spreads users randomly across the session hosts, is the standard default mode.
 Alternatively, you can use depth-first mode to fill up a session-host server with the maximum number of users before it moves on to the next session host.
 You can adjust this setting for maximum cost benefits.

 Use the ARM templates to automate the deployment of your Azure Virtual Desktop environment.
 These ARM templates support only Azure Resource Manager's Azure Virtual Desktop objects.
 These ARM templates don't support Azure Virtual Desktop (classic).

 This article is maintained by Microsoft.
 It was originally written by the following contributors.

 - Tom Hickling | Senior Product Manager, Azure Virtual Desktop Engineering

 - Nelson Del Villar | Cloud Solution Architect, Azure Core Infrastructure

 - Azure Virtual Desktop partner integrations lists approved Azure Virtual Desktop partner providers and independent software vendors.

 - Use the Virtual Desktop Optimization Tool to help optimize performance in a Windows 10 Enterprise VDI (virtual desktop infrastructure) environment.

-- See Deploy Azure AD-joined virtual machines in Azure Virtual Desktop.
+- See Deploy Microsoft Entra joined virtual machines in Azure Virtual Desktop.